nikitrian/nikitrian.github.io/_pages/about.md

   - /about.html
 ---

-<span style="font-size: 1.25em; font-weight: 500;">I'm a PhD candidate at Imperial College London studying AI/ML</span>
+<span style="font-size: 1.25em; font-weight: 500;">I'm a PhD candidate at Imperial College London</span>

 I work with [Dr. Maria Papathanasiou](https://www.papathanlab.com/){: style="color: #009999;"} in the [Sargent Centre for Process Systems Engineering](https://www.imperial.ac.uk/process-systems-engineering/){: style="color: #009999;"}.

-My research lies at the intersection of optimization, control, and machine learning, with a specific focus on developing advanced algorithms to enhance efficiency in complex supply chain systems such as personalized healthcare and energy.
+My research lies at the intersection of **machine learning**, **optimization**, and **control**, with a specific focus on developing advanced algorithms to enhance efficiency in complex supply chain systems such as personalized healthcare and energy.

+My research is supported by the Marit Mohn PhD Scholarship.